 Multidimensional Psychological Flexibility Inventory

-The 60-item Multidimensional Psychological Flexibility Inventory (MPFI; Rolffs et al., 2016) was developed to assess dimensions of psychological flexibility and inflexibility.
-The current study focuses on the psychological inflexibility dimensions: experiential avoidance, lack of contact with the present moment, self as content, cognitive fusion, inaction, and lack of contact with values.
-Items are rated on a 6-point Likert scale ranging from 1 (“never true”) to 6 (“always true”).
-Subscale scores are averaged, and higher scores indicate greater levels of that process.
-The six subscales used in this study have excellent internal consistency reliability and good convergent and discriminant validity (Rolffs et al., 2016).
-Internal consistency reliabilities for the current sample: experiential avoidance (α = .XX), lack of contact with the present moment (α = .XX), self as content (α = .XX), fusion (α = .XX), inaction (α = .XX), and lack of contact with values (α = .XX).
+The Multidimensional Psychological Flexibility Inventory (MPFI; Rolffs et al., 2016) assesses the dimensions of psychological flexibility and inflexibility.
+The current study focuses on the six psychological inflexibility processes.
+These subscales have excellent internal consistency reliability and good convergent and discriminant validity (Rolffs et al., 2016).

 UCLA Loneliness Scale

-The unidimensional, 20-item Revised UCLA Loneliness Scale (Version 3; Russell et al., 1980) was designed to measure subjective feelings of loneliness and social isolation..
-Items are rated on a 4-point Likert scale from 1 (“Never”) to 4 (“Often”).
-Example items include “How often do you feel that you lack companionship?” and “How often do you feel part of a group of friends?”
+The Revised UCLA Loneliness Scale (Version 3; Russell et al., 1980) measures subjective feelings of loneliness and social isolation.
 The scale has demonstrated excellent internal consistency and concurrent and discriminant validity (Russell et al., 1980).
-Higher total scores indicate greater perceived loneliness and social isolation.
-Internal consistency reliability in the current sample was XXX (α = .XX).

 Center for Epidemiologic Studies Depression Scale–Revised

-The unidimensional, 20-item Center for Epidemiologic Studies Depression Scale–Revised (CESD-R; Van Dam & Earleywine, 2011) was created to assess depressive symptoms.
-Items are rated on a 5-point frequency scale ranging from 0 (“Not at all or less than one day”) to 4 (“Nearly every day for two weeks”).
+The Epidemiologic Studies Depression Scale–Revised (CESD-R; Van Dam & Earleywine, 2011) was created to assess depressive symptoms.
 The CESD-R has demonstrated excellent internal consistency and strong convergent and discriminant validity (Van Dam & Earleywine, 2011).
-Higher scores reflect greater depressive symptoms.
-In the current study, the internal consistency reliabilities was XXX (α = .XX).

 World Health Organization Quality of Life–BREF (WHOQOL-BREF)

-The World Health Organization Quality of Life–BREF (WHO, 1998) is a multidimensional instrument designed to assess individuals’ perceptions of their quality of life within the context of their cultural values, goals, and expectations.
-One of the domains of the WHOQOL-BREF is Psychological Health which measures mental and emotional well-being, encompassing positive and negative feelings, self-esteem, body image, thinking, learning, memory, concentration, and spirituality.
-This was the only domain used in the current study.
-Items rated on a 5-point Likert scale where higher scores indicate greater psychological well-being.
-An example item from this domain is, “How satisfied are you with yourself?”
-The Domain score is computed by averaging the items, multiplying by four, and transforming to a 0–100 scale.
-The domain has demonstrated good internal adequate and good test–retest reliability.
-The domain also evidenced good convergent (Skevington et al, 2004).
-High scores reflect greater overall psychological quality of life.
-Internal consistency reliability for the domain was XXX in the current sample (α = .XX).
+The World Health Organization Quality of Life–BREF (WHO, 1998) assesses individuals’ perceptions of their quality of life within the context of their cultural values, goals, and expectations.
+One of the domains of the WHOQOL-BREF is Psychological Health, which measures mental and emotional well-being.
+This was the only domain used in the current study and it has demonstrated good internal consistency and test–retest reliability and convergent validity (Skevington et al, 2004).

 Procedure

-Undergraduate students were recruited from the participant management program, SONA.
+Undergraduate students were recruited from Sona.
 Participants completed a survey at three time points that measured loneliness, depression, quality of life, and psychological flexibility.
-Participants then completed each survey two weeks a part.
+Participants completed each survey two weeks a part.
 Participants received course credit for their participation.

 Results

+Preliminary Examinations